-This topic explains how to restage apps on a new stack.
-It also provides a description of stacks and lists the supported stacks on .
+You can restage apps on a new stack.
+Here you will find a description of stacks and lists of stacks that are supported on .

 To restage a Windows app on a new Windows stack, see Changing Windows Stacks.

 You can also use the Stack Auditor plugin for the Cloud Foundry Command Line Interface (cf CLI) when changing stacks.
 See Using the Stack Auditor Plugin.

 A stack is a prebuilt root file system (rootfs) that supports a specific operating system.
 For example, Linux-based systems need

 /bin directories at their root.
 The stack works in tandem with a buildpack to support apps running in compartments.
 Under Diego architecture, cell VMs can support multiple stacks.

 cflinuxfs3 stack is derived from Ubuntu Bionic 18.04.
 For more information about supported libraries, see the GitHub stacks page.